 - Stata 15 in Xinteractive mode (With Graphical User Interface - Multi Core)

-For reference purposes, a Stata 13 MP16 submission script is shown below.
+A Stata 15 MP16 submission script is shown below.

 Stata15 MP16 jobscript sample